 In Edinburgh in 1966, a bassist Alan Longmuir, his younger brother, drummer Derek Longmuir, and their schoolfriend lead singer Gordon “Nobby” Clark formed The Saxons.
 Two years later they changed their name to The Bay City Rollers by throwing a dart at a map of the United States and it landed near Bay City in Michigan.
-In 1971, with the help of producer Jonathan King who had chosen a song for them called Keep On Dancing but also provided all the backing vocals, the band had a hit that sold enough to reach no. 9 in the charts and enabled them to appear on Top of the Pops.
+In 1971, with the help of producer Jonathan King who had chosen a song for them called Keep On Dancing but also provided all the backing vocals, the band had a hit that sold enough to reach no. 9 in the charts which got them an appearance on the BBC’s Top of the Pops.

 Then there was nothing, and in 1973 so completely disillusioned with the band’s future Clark left the band.
 Unfortunately, at least for him, it was with spectacular bad timing because the Rollers’ new single Remember (Sha La La La) immediately charted.
 Les McKeown who had only just replaced Clark re-recorded the vocals and the song went on to reach No 6 in the UK charts.

 Remember (Sha La La) – Bay City Rollers